 - Full Council - responsible for reaching final decisions on the Council's Budget and upon its Policy Framework.

-- Area Planning Committees - There are two area planning committees which deal with planning applications of the sort described in paragraph 5.3(b) of the Constitution.
-All other decisions on planning applications are delegated to council officers.
+- Oxford City Planning Committee - responsible for dealing with planning applications of the sort described in paragraph 5.3(b) of the Constitution.

-The Planning Review Committee reconsiders planning applications that have been dealt with by the area planning committees but which councillors have "called in" for reconsideration.
+The Planning Review Committee reconsiders planning applications that have been dealt with by the planning committee but which councillors have "called in" for reconsideration.

 Licensing Committees - There are two licensing committees that, together with sub-committees (which, by and large, are responsible for licensing casework) deal with the licensing of gambling, alcohol, entertainment, late night refreshment, taxis and private hire, street trading and sex establishments.
 The committees are called the Licensing and Gambling Acts Committee and the General Purposes Licensing Committee.